emqx/cloud-docs/en_US/create/byoc.md

    - `--projectID`: Enter your Google Cloud project ID.
 You can find it in the project selector at the top bar of Google Cloud Console.
    - `--authJSONPath`: Enter the path to the JSON file for your [Google Cloud service account key](https://cloud.google.com/iam/docs/keys-create-delete#creating).
    - `--domain`: Enter the domain name (like your.domain.com) of the MQTT service in the deployment through which subsequent clients will access the MQTT service.
-   - `--sslCertPath`: Specify the absolute path where the TLS/SSL certificate is located.
-Only CA-signed certificates are supported.
-For SSL certificate format requirements, refer to [Configure TLS/SSL](../deployments/byoc_ssl.md).
+   - `--sslCertPath`: Specify the absolute path where the TLS/SSL certificate is located, supporting only **CA-signed certificates**.
+For SSL certificate format requirements, refer to [TLS/SSL Configuration for BYOC Plan](../deployments/byoc_ssl.md).
 Note: BYOC provides custom one-way TLS/SSL authentication.
-   - `--emqxLicPath`：Enter the absolute path where the EMQX BYOC license file is located.
+   - `--sslKeyPath`: Specify the absolute path where the TLS/SSL certificate key is located, supporting only **CA-signed certificates**.
+For requirements on the format of the SSL certificate key, refer to [TLS/SSL Configuration for BYOC Plan](../deployments/byoc_ssl.md).

    Do not modify the following three values that are automatically filled in when the deployment guide is generated in the console.